takhozu10/ciscoAnyConnect/README.md

 # Cisco AnyConnect for Mac 4.4
 Customize installation for enterpriase organization.

-__CiscoChoices.XML__ allows Cisco AnyConnect 4.4 package to be installed using the vendor provide pacakge but customize which modules to install.
+__CiscoChoices.XML__ allows Cisco AnyConnect 4.4 package to be installed using the vendor provided pacakge but customize which modules to install.
-__anyConnectConfig.sh__ will install and customize the login by retrieving and replacing logged in use's username and vpn domain name to organziation specific.
+__anyConnectConfig.sh__ will install and customize the login by retrieving and replacing logged in user's username and vpn domain name to organization specific settings.
 __anyconnect__ file is a configuration file pre-configure to organization specific information.